Robert W. Conn: Awards and honors

 Conn was elected in 1982 a fellow of both the American Physical Society and the American Nuclear Society.
 In 1987, Conn was elected to the National Academy of Engineering for major pioneering contributions in the fields of fusion engineering, fusion plasma analysis, and fusion reactor design.

 Awards received include the 2018 Revelle Medal from the University of California, San Diego, the 1998 Distinguished Alumni Award from the California Institute of Technology, the 1992 Distinguished Associate Award from the U.S. Department of Energy, the 1984 Ernest Orlando Lawrence Award from the U.S. Department of Energy (awarded by the department on behalf of the U.S. president), the 1982 Curtis W. McGraw Research Award of the American Society for Engineering Education, and the 1979 Outstanding Achievement Award for fusion energy research from the American Nuclear Society.
 In 1984, when Conn received the Ernest Orlando Lawrence Award, the U.S. Department of Energy cited Conn's "pioneering contributions to fusion reactor engineering and for his articulate representation of the engineering needs of fusion."

 Outreach

-As president and CEO of The Kavli Foundation, Conn has worked to advance science research around the world, increase awareness about the importance of science research, and recognize the achievements of scientists as well as those of journalists who cover the scientific enterprise.
-Conn has also served on several committees for the U.S. government; the National Academies of Sciences, Engineering, and Medicine; the University of California; and national laboratories.

-While an advocate for private support of science research, Conn has also argued that continued public funding is critical, and he has noted that government funding of basic science is about fifteen times that of philanthropy.
+Conn has argued that continued public funding is critical, and he has noted that government funding of basic science is about fifteen times that of philanthropy.
 “Philanthropy is no substitute for government funding.
 You can’t say that loud enough,” he told The New York Times in a Mar.
 15, 2014 article on concerns over increasing private support for science projects.